chaithanya008/Angular-Todo-List/README.md

 # Angular Crash Course (TodoList)

-This is the code for the crash course on YouTube
+This is the code for the ToDo List

 ## Quick Start